Past and Present Attendees

 “POWERING AFRICA TO EMPOWER THE CONTINENT”

-In October 2017, Cape Town, South Africa will play host to Sub-Saharan Africa’s No.1 Business to Business Power event, which will bring together the senior decision makers from across the Sub African continent.
+In November 2017, Lusaka, Zambia will play host to Sub-Saharan Africa’s No.1 Business to Business Power event, which will bring together the senior decision makers from across the Sub African continent.

 The entire installed generation capacity of Africa’s 48 Sub-Saharan countries is just 68 gigawatts, no more than Spain’s.
 Up to one-quarter of that capacity is unavailable because of aging plants and poor maintenance.